Pendle witches: Literary adaptations and other media

 Victorian novelist William Harrison Ainsworth wrote a romanticised account of the Pendle witches: The Lancashire Witches, first published in 1849, is the only one of his 40 novels never to have been out of print.
 The British writer Robert Neill dramatised the events of 1612 in his novel Mist over Pendle, first published in 1951.
 The writer and poet Blake Morrison treated the subject in his suite of poems Pendle Witches, published in 1996.
 Poet Simon Armitage narrated a 2011 documentary on BBC Four, The Pendle Witch Child.

 The novel Good Omens by Terry Pratchett and Neil Gaiman (later adapted for television) features several witch characters named after the original Pendle witches, including Agnes Nutter, a prophet burned at the stake, and her descendant Anathema Device.
 Gaiman confirmed the homage in a 2016 tweet.

 The novel The Familiars (2019) by Stacey Halls includes historical figures as characters in a story that is based at the time of the Pendle witch trials.
 The story focusses on Fleetwood Shuttleworth, a noblewoman who becomes pregnant at the age of seventeen, and becomes involved in the trial of her midwife Alice Gray who is accused of witchcraft.

+Daisy Chute and Rebecca Brewer wrote a stage musical based on the trials titled Coven.
+Directed by Miranda Cromwell, the musical is premiering in autumn 2025 at London's Kiln Theatre.